 For those with fibromyalgia, 5-HTP may help to increase deep sleep and reduce pain.
 In one study published in the Alternative Medicine Review, researchers reported that supplementation with 5-HTP may improve symptoms of depression, anxiety, insomnia, and fibromyalgia pain.
 However, there are some contradictory studies that show no benefit with 5-HTP.

 5-HTP is usually well tolerated.
-But in the late 1980s, L-tryptophan and possibly 5-HTP was associated with a serious condition called eosinophilia-myalgia syndrome.
-It's thought that a contaminant in these supplements led to the condition, which causes flu-like symptoms, severe muscle pain, and burning rashes.
+L-tryptophan and possibly 5-HTP was associated with a serious condition called eosinophilia-myalgia syndrome.
+Some experts believe that a contaminant in these supplements led to the condition, which causes flu-like symptoms, severe muscle pain, and burning rashes.